 - 6 tablespoons butter, melted

-- Grease the pan generously with butter, oil, or baking spray.
+Grease a 9-inch by 13-inch pan generously with butter, oil, or baking spray.
 Pre-heat the oven to 350 degrees F.

-- Bring water to a rolling boil and cook the noodles until done, but not soft.
+Bring a pot of water to a rolling boil and cook the noodles until done, but not soft.
 (Pasta lovers call this stage al dente.
-Don’t go by the cooking directions on the package are correct.
+(Don’t go by the cooking directions on the package.
 My package called for boiling 8-10 minutes, but the noodles were done in 6.
-Decide if they are done by tasting them after 5 minutes.)
+Taste them after 5 minutes.)
 Drain the noodles immediately, return them to the pot, and add the pieces of butter.
 Mix the butter and noodles until the butter is almost completely melted, then pour the noodles into the prepared pan, scraping out any excess butter from the pot.

 - Mix the cream cheese and sugar.
 (I used an immersion blender and the same pot in which I cooked the noodles - less to clean up and quite easy to manage, though the cream cheese and sugar don't get quite as creamy as they would using a mixer.)
 Then add the eggs, 2 at a time.
 I have used 6 eggs when I used 12 ounces of noodles and also when I used 16 ounces.
 For 16 ounces of noodles, 6 eggs makes the kugel a bit dense; if you prefer it lighter add a 7th egg.